Zork: Gameplay

 Zork is a text-based adventure game wherein the player explores the ruins of the Great Underground Empire.
 The player types text commands for their character to traverse locations, solve puzzles, and collect treasure.
 The game has hundreds of locations, each with a name and description, and the player's commands interact with the objects, obstacles, and creatures within them.
 Commands can be one or two words (e.g., "get lamp" or "north") or more complex phrases (e.g., "put the lamp and sword in the case").
 The command must fit the location's context (e.g., "get lamp" works only if a lamp is present).
 The program acts as a narrator, describing to the player their location and the results of certain actions.
 If the game does not understand the player's commands, it asks for the player to retype their actions.
-The program's replies are typically in a sarcastic, conversational tone, much as a Dungeon Master would use in leading players in a tabletop role-playing game.
+The program's replies are typically in a sarcastic, conversational tone, much as a Game Master would use in leading players in a tabletop role-playing game.